akka/akka/akka-docs/pending/serialization-scala.rst

 To serialize Scala structures you can use SBinary serializer.
 SBinary can serialize all primitives and most default Scala datastructures; such as List, Tuple, Map, Set, BigInt etc.

-Here is an example of using the akka.serialization.Serializer.SBinary serializer to serialize standard Scala library objects.
+Here is an example of using the akka.serialization.Serializers.SBinary serializer to serialize standard Scala library objects.

 .. code-block:: scala

   import akka.serialization.Serializer
   import sbinary.DefaultProtocol._ // you always need to import these implicits val users = List(("user1", "passwd1"), ("user2", "passwd2"), ("user3", "passwd3"))
-  val bytes = Serializer.SBinary.out(users)
+  val bytes = Serializers.SBinary.out(users)
-  val usersCopy = Serializer.SBinary.in(bytes, Some(classOf[List[Tuple2[String,String]]]))
+  val usersCopy = Serializers.SBinary.in(bytes, Some(classOf[List[Tuple2[String,String]]]))

 If you need to serialize your own user-defined objects then you have to do three things:
 # Define an empty constructor